-Andrew Tang, MD, FACS is a tenured associate professor with the University of Arizona Department of Surgery, Division of Trauma, Critical Care, Burn and Emergency Surgery.
-He is also the trauma medical director of Banner University Medical Center - Tucson's Level I Trauma Center, which is the only trauma center in Southern Arizona and serves a population of over 1 million.
+Andrew Tang, MD, FACS, is a tenured associate professor with the University of Arizona Department of Surgery, Division of Trauma, Critical Care, Burn, and Emergency Surgery.
+He is also the trauma medical director of Banner University Medical Center - Tucson's Level I Trauma Center, which is the only trauma center of its kind in southern Arizona and serves a population of over 1 million.

 Dr. Tang is heavily involved in trauma education and community outreach.
-He is the chair of the Southwest Regional Trauma Conference, which is the largest prehospital focused trauma conference in the southwest with around 500 attendees annually and growing.
-He is also a course director for the Advance Trauma Life Support and Advanced Surgical Skills for Exposure in Trauma Courses.
-He has collaborated and published extensively on various subjects in trauma with 6 textbook chapters, nearly 100 publications, and a medical device patent.
+He is the chair of the Southwest Regional Trauma Conference, which is the largest prehospital-focused trauma conference in the southwest with around 500 annual attendees and growing.
+He is also a course director for the Advanced Trauma Life Support and Advanced Surgical Skills for Exposure in Trauma courses.
+He has collaborated and published extensively on various subjects in trauma, with 6 published textbook chapters, nearly 100 publications, and a medical device patent.
 In addition to his clinical and educational duties, Dr. Tang is also heavily involved in the patient care advocacy and quality improvement initiatives of the hospital.
 He serves on various hospital committees with a focus on both system-based and individual physician-based care delivery improvement measures.

 Surgical quality improvement